TZstatsADS/Spr2017-Proj1-zt2191stat/README.md

 + Projec title: Text mining in inaugration speeches
 + This project is conducted by [Zheren Tang]

-+ Project summary: In this project, I analyse the inaugration speeches of all the presidents and find some trend of their word usage.
++ Project summary: In this project, I analyse the inaugration speeches of all the presidents and find some trend of their word usage by means of wordcloud and ggplot.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.